 We are huge Harry Potter fans in our house and I’m thrilled the kids seem to love it too.
 It gives me a great excuse to buy Harry Potter toys for myself, cough, I mean them.
-Today I’m bringing you my top 10 Harry Potter gifts this Christmas.
+Today I’m bringing you my top 10 Harry Potter gifts.
 As usual, they are in order of cheapest to most expensive.
 You can buy them all on Amazon and I’ve included the (affiliate) links below each item if you prefer to shop at Amazon.

 Hallmark Harry Potter Itty Bittys £6.99

 For the littlest Harry potter fans, these Hallmark Itty Bittys are cute collectible Harry Potter characters to snuggle with.
 You can get Harry, Hermione, Dumbledore and Ron.
 They are £6.99 each or you can buy the set for £24.99.

 Gosh the 90s revival really is complete, they’ve even brought scratch and sniff back which I hadn’t seen since my saved by the bell scratch and sniff stickers I used to love!
 ‘From Fizzing Whizbees to Cockroach Clusters, Bertie Bott’s Every Flavour Beans to Chocolate Frogs, the Harry Potter films abound with sweets to enchant and astonish!
 Now for the first time, fans can scratch and savour the scents of delectable confections straight from the shelves of Honeydukes!
 Look back on the most mouthwatering Harry Potter movie moments in this beautiful, scented hardback, perfect for fans of all ages.’

 This official Harry Potter merchandise notebook and wand pen would make a great gift for any aspiring wizard!
 It’s embossed with the logo and features the Hogwarts crest on every page.